tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

       c) replace the label at the top of the label stack with a specified new label, and then push one or more specified new labels onto the label stack.
-      d) push one or more label(s) on an unlabeled packe
+      d) push one or more label(s) on an unlabeled packet

    It may also contain: